Pat Hughes (sportscaster): Awards and honors

 Hughes has been awarded several honors in recognition of his career, including repeated acknowledgement from the National Sportscasters and Sportswriters Association with nine Illinois Sportscaster of the Year awards (1996, 1999, 2006, 2007, 2009, 2014, 2015, 2017, 2019), and an additional three Wisconsin Sportscaster of the Year awards (1990–92).
 In 2016, Hughes received the Ring Lardner Award for Excellence in Sports Journalism, Broadcast category.

 In addition to awards, Hughes has been inducted into the Hall of Fame of several organizations.
 In 2012, he was inducted into the Branham High School Athletic Hall of Fame.
 The broadcaster was inducted into the WGN Radio Walk of Fame in 2014, only the 3rd sportscaster to be honored.
 In 2017, Hughes was inducted into the Irish/American Baseball Hall of Fame in New York City.

-On August 24, 2022, it was announced during a broadcast of the Cubs versus St. Louis that Hughes will be inducted into the Chicago Cubs Hall of Fame, with his plaque to be unveiled on September 10.
+On August 24, 2022, it was announced during a broadcast of the Cubs versus St. Louis that Hughes would be inducted into the Chicago Cubs Hall of Fame, with his plaque to be unveiled on September 10.